 The secret is to move more rapidly—to accelerate hard—but to have the right touch at the wheel.
 Speed is an essential element in the right integration approach … it’s just not enough by itself.
-Our training provides the additional ground rules that position acquirers for success.
-We cover the concrete principles that collectively are the foundation of our proven, trademarked M&A integration methodology.
+Our course provides the additional ground rules that position acquirers for success.
+We cover the concrete principles that collectively are the foundation of our proven, trademarked post merger integration methodology.

 We teach a methodology which has an authentic quality that comes from surviving trial by fire.
 PRITCHETT’s approach has been developed in the trenches on client's integrations for over three decades.
 Countless merging companies have used our integration process to successfully mobilize their teams across functions, locations, and cultures.

 We cut through theoretical bull, popular misconceptions, and wishful thinking on cultural integration.
 Culture change is arguably the most misunderstood, mismanaged area of M&A. Merging companies frequently waste money and time analyzing cultural differences that are benign and not worthy of investigation.

 PRITCHETT’s methodology identifies the few cultural traits that carry enough voltage to impact the bottom line.
 Our course teaches how to zero in on the mission critical variances and make the necessary cultural shifts while also maintaining focus on other integration priorities.

 Our training has no mushy theory.
 No timewasting trivia.
 No touchy-feely stuff.
 We teach participants how to create the deliverables for an integration, who should create them, and when.
 And we include useful tools and down-to-earth, real-life examples.